Hell in the Bible

-Sheol, occurring in the Old Testament sixty-five times.
-This word “sheol” is derived from a root-word meaning “to ask,” “demand;” hence insatiableness (Prov.
-30:15,16).
-It is translated “grave” thirty-one times (Gen. 37:35; 42:38; 44:29,31; 1 Sam.
-2:6, etc.).
+It is translated as “grave” 31 times (Genesis 37:35; Gen. 42:38; Gen. 44:29-31; 1 Samuel 2:6, etc.).
 The Revisers have retained this rendering in the historical books with the original word in the margin, while in the poetical books they have reversed this rule.

-In thirty-one cases in the Authorized Version [King James Version] this word is translated “hell,” the place of disembodied spirits.
-The inhabitants of sheol are “the congregation of the dead” (Prov.
-21:16).
-It is…
+In 31 cases the King James Version translates this word is as “Hell,” the place of disembodied spirits.
+The inhabitants of sheol are “the congregation of the dead” (Proverbs 21:16).

 The righteous and the wicked are separated.
 The blessed dead are in that part of hades called paradise (Luke 23:43).
 They are also said to be in Abraham’s bosom (Luke 16:22).